 One final point to note relates to the ownership structure of companies within the shipping sector.
 The focus of TPI's assessment is publicly listed companies but some of the largest shipping companies are privately owned.
-Therefore, the coverage of emissions achieved by TPI in this sector is lower than in some other sectors that have been assessed.28
+Therefore, the coverage of emissions achieved by TPI in this sector is lower than in some other sectors that have been assessed.20 large industrials seeking to reduce emissions in their supply chain.